SystemFw/blog/content/staging/paxos-failures.md

 WOR value from at least one storage server, and then adopt that value as per the write repair idea.

-In other words, this _majority quorum intersection_ property ensures that writers with write repair never observe false negatives: if the WOR has been set with a value, **there is no way for them to miss it**.
+In other words, this _quorum intersection_ property ensures that writers with write repair never observe false negatives: if the WOR has been set with a value, **there is no way for them to miss it**.